bids-standard/bids-extensions/docs/general_guidelines.md

 # BEP general guidelines

 Based on the evergrowing set of `BEP`s and the respective work and efforts conducted to develop them, the community has identified a set of general guidelines that can be used to guide the corresponding processes.
 These guidelines are not part of the [BIDS specification](https://bids-specification.readthedocs.io/en/stable/index.html), but rather are recommended to be followed when developing a `BEP`.
 These guidelines are not set in stone and can be modified as needed.
 These guidelines are RECOMMENDED.
-Therefore, `BEP`s MAY deviate from these guidelines when deemed necessary.
 The goal is to establish a basis of consensus to ease agile approval of `BEP`s that propose terms in line with these guidelines.

 ## Facilitate atomic changes